 Deadline to return your shopping list and donation to the parish office is Dec.
-21. "After-Market" comes to the OLA patio Sunday, Dec.
-2, after all morning Masses for your convenience!
+21. Thank you!

 For 33 years, the Alternative Gift Christmas Market has brought the true spirit of Christmas to OLA by offering an antidote to the "consumerism" of the holidays.
 Participants are given the opportunity to give the gift of a donation to the poor to the friends and family on their Christmas shopping list.
 At the same time, they are educated about outreach programs that serve the poor and suffering through assisting with basic needs: water, food, shelter, education/training, and employment.
 In the weeks prior to Christmas, the Alternative Gift Christmas Market (and after-Market sales through the parish office) offer an opportunity to parishioners and friends to donate to local, national and international programs.
 Donors receive a Christmas card that includes a description of the project as a “gift” to give to relatives or friends at Christmas in place of a material gift.